MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ## In which languages is Sales Copilot supported?

-Supported languages in Sales Copilot for Outlook and Teams are listed [here](supported-languages.md).
+You can find the list of supported languages for Sales Copilot in Outlook and Teams [here](supported-languages.md).

 ## Who can install Sales Copilot?